 The group offices oversee elections and membership of LGA Programme Boards, Panels and Commissions, and act as a secretariat for the work of their group.
 More information about each of the groups can be found on their webpages.

 The LGA Labour group exists to fight the corner for Labour councillors at a national level, both within the cross-party Local Government Association (LGA), and in the corridors of Westminster and Whitehall.
 The group provides a strong voice for Labour councillors and activists and acts as a platform for ideas and argument for all of those committed to an effective localist element to Labour politics and policies.

 The Liberal Democrats have just under 4,100 councillors across the UK.
 Consequently, our group at the LGA plays a major role in the organisation.
 We are the persistent defenders of local democracy, arguing that what a local community can do for itself is best left to that community, without interference from central government.

 The Independent group represents Independent and smaller party councillors in England and Wales.
-It provides a voice at the national level and works within the Local Government (LG) Group to ensure that the values and interests of its members are promoted.
+It provides a voice at the national level and works within the LGA to ensure that the values and interests of its members are promoted.